hdtodd/omnisensor_433/Omni00/README.md

 ## Adding Your Own Sensor Data

 Follow the guidance in the `omnisensor_433` README in this repository for encoding your fields on your microcontroller.
-Use "fmt = 0" as the Omni Multisensor protocol format ("channel" number as reported by the `rtl_433` decoder).
+Use "fmt = 0" as the Omni Multisensor protocol format (reported by the `rtl_433` decoder as "channel" number).
 Download your '.ino' file to your microcontroller.

 Verify that the broadcasts from your microcontroller are being received and processed by `rtl_433` by monitoring the MQTT publications with the `mosquitto_sub` command above.